sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 * `onPause()` caused when the activity loses focus (ex: link sharing bottom sheet is launched)
     * Keep the code in here light, this method runs quickly and also blocks other things from displaying
     * You should **not** save application or user data, make network calls, or execute database transactions here as they might not complete before the method does
+* `onStop` -- app is no longer visible on screen, but is not fully shut down (running in background, can see in recent apps)
+* `onDestroy()` - the activity is fully shut down and resources can be garbage collected

+Note: `onCreate` and `onDestroy` are only called ONCE in your app's activity instance's lifetime. `onCreate` to initialize the instance and `onDestroy` to clean up resources used by your app.

 #### Navigating Between Activities
 Activities will sometimes start other activities.
 This is a common navigation occurance, or app flow.
 Sometimes,